jchopra05/GitLab/answers.md

 xanda_0000_movie_processing?
 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)
+9b2571f

-2. What is the SHA for the last commit associated with line 9 of this file?
+2. What is the SHA for the last commit associated with line 9 of this file? b2ed39d

 3. What did line 12 of this file say in commit d1d83?
+"2.
+I should really finish writing this."

 4. What changed between commit e474c and 82045?
+2 lines were changed.
+Line 18 added "int" and line 20 changed -5 to -6.

 ## Predicting merges